mpa139/allanlab/research.md

    <img src="/images/respic/ML2.png" style="width: 100%; float: center; margin: 10px;">
 Why is it happening?

-There are many **practical bottlenecks** in deep learning (the following figures are from <a href=https://arxiv.org/abs/1707.02968>Sun et al. 2017 </a>).
+There are many <u>practical bottlenecks</u> in deep learning (the following figures are from <a href=https://arxiv.org/abs/1707.02968>Sun et al. 2017 </a>).
 Such bottlenecks occur since neural networks models are large, and keep getting larger over the years:
  </li>